mhusseinsh/Deep-Learning-Lab/README.md

 # Deep-Learning-Lab
-Deep Learning Lab Course - University of Freiburg
+Laboratory in the field of Autonomous Intelligent Systems (Deep Learning for Robotics) - University of Freiburg